 Section Subsection Commandline Arguments List of all options that Fortify Static Code Analyzer used in the translation phase of analysis.
 You can edit the text element of this subsection.
 Warnings List of all warnings issued during both the translation and analysis phases of the scan.
 You can edit the text element of this subsection.
 Issue Count by Category Issues By Category Provides a chart of Issues by category.
 This chart is configurable.
 Chart of issues by category.
-You can present the information in a table or as a pie or bar chart.
+You can present the information in a table, pie chart, or bar chart.
 Issue Breakdown by Analysis Issue By Analysis Provides a chart of issues by analysis.
 This chart is configurable.
 Chart of issues by analysis.
-You can present the information in a table or as a pie or bar chart.
+You can present the information in a table, pie chart, or bar chart.
 New Issues New Issues Provides a chart of all new issues.
 This chart is configurable.
 Chart of new issues.
-You can present the information in a table or as a pie or bar chart.
+You can present the information in a table, pie chart, or bar chart.